 Why I like this option: This is the most economical and comfortable option to visit Boston on a guided tour.
 Accompanied by an expert guide, you will tour the essential points of the city and return to New York the same night.
 It's that easy and convenient.

 Recommended if .... you want to take a break from your trip to New York to visit another of the most important cities on the East Coast of the United States.

 How long is an organized tour to Boston from New York?

-Excursions to Boston from New York last from 11 to 13 hours including travel time.
-This means that you will have about 4 hours to see the city, most of the time as part of an organized tour.
-The drive, which you will do either by bus or luxury minivan, takes about 4 hours (really not very long considering the great distances the American cities are separated by).
+Tours to Boston from New York take 11 to 13 hours including travel time.
+This means you will have about 4 hours to see the city, most of the time as part of an organized tour.
+The drive, which you will do either by bus or luxury minivan, takes about 4 hours (not very long considering the great distances the American cities are separated by).

 My advice: maybe taking an organized tour will take you a little longer than on your own because you have to take into account, for example, the stops you will make along the way.
 However, it is worth it because, by going with an expert guide, you will make the most of your time in Boston and you will see much more than you would if you chose to travel on your own.

 If you are new to the city of Boston, an organized tour from New York is an ideal option to get a first impression of the city.
 In addition, on such tours you will also have time to go at your own leisure and choose where to have lunch.